infralight/k8s-collector/README.md

 ## Configuration

+Since Kubernetes does not provide a way to access a unique name or ID for a cluster, a cluster identifier must be provided to the collector.
+It can either be provided via a command line argument, or via the `CLUSTER_ID` environment variable.
+The command line argument has precedence over the env var.
+The cluster ID must only contain lowercase alphanumeric characters, dashes and underscore (spaces are not allowed).

-The collector must be configured with an Infralight-provided access and secret keys in order to be able to send data to Infralight.
+The collector must also be configured with an Infralight-provided access and secret keys in order to be able to send data to Infralight.
 These keys musy be provided as environment variables called `INFRALIGHT_ACCESS_KEY` and `INFRALIGHT_SECRET_KEY`, respectively.
 It is recommended that these keys are stored as a Kubernetes